neogeny/TatSu/docs/parserconfig.rst

 If no ``ParserConfig`` is passed, a default one is created.
 Configuration attributes may be overridden by relevant arguments in ``**settings``.

-These are several ways to apply a configuration setting:
+These are different ways to apply a configuration setting:

 .. code:: Python